ernestang98/offsec-prep/osed-prep/ROPEmporium/split/README.md

 - Difference between 32 bit & 64 bit programs: system grabs arguments off rdi

+- We will need to find ROP gadgets within the binary.
+With pwntools, we can use `rop = ROP(elf)` which will extract all ROP gadgets from the elf binary (similar to `ropper -f split --search "pop rdi"`)

 - Find ROP gadgets in binary

     ```